Our Bilingual courses are now offered fully online to meet your needs! The next start date is Fall 2020. Applications are due August 10th.

 - 18 credit license completion program

-- Start either Fall or Spring semesters
+- Start in Fall, Spring or Summer semesters

-- Licensure courses offered either blended online or in the classroom
+- Licensure courses offered fully online

 - Tuition discount on licensing sequence courses